-Pranav Prakash will be participating in the 2018 Annual Conference of the Association for Asian Studies that will take place in Washington, D. C. on March 22 and 25, 2018.
-Pranav's paper, “Reenvisioning of Genres and Social Criticism in Ḥasan Sijzī Dihlavī’s The Book of Love,” is part of a special panel by four junior research fellows of the American Institute of Indian Studies (AIIS), Chicago, called “AIIS Showcase on New Research: “Text in Contexts: Genres as Socio-Cultural Agents in South Asia.”
-More information on the AAS can be found here.
+Pranav Prakash participated in the 2018 Annual Conference of the Association for Asian Studies in Washington, D. C. on March 22 and 25, 2018.
+Pranav's paper, “Reenvisioning of Genres and Social Criticism in Ḥasan Sijzī Dihlavī’s The Book of Love,” was part of a special panel by four junior research fellows of the American Institute of Indian Studies (AIIS), Chicago, called “AIIS Showcase on New Research: “Text in Contexts: Genres as Socio-Cultural Agents in South Asia.”

-Gwendolyn Gillson presented three presentations at the American Academy of Religion Conference in Boston in November 2017:
+Gwendolyn Gillson gave three presentations at the American Academy of Religion Conference in Boston in November 2017:

 "Buddhist Ritual against Vulnerability: Japanese Women's Use of Pure Land Ritual to Create the Emotional Basis of Social Bonds" for the Anthropology of Religion Group;